vvvvvaves/yolov2-to-yolov8/README.md

-# From YOLOv2 to YOLOv8: a Seven-Year Leap in Object Detection
+# The Development of Classification Backbones: a Leap in Accuracy and Performance
 The following repository contains the code from my thesis.
-The thesis explores the advancements made in object detection between 2016 and 2023 by comparing the architectures of YOLOv2 and YOLOv8.
+The thesis explores the advancements made in classification models between 2016 and 2023 by comparing the backbones of YOLOv2 and YOLOv8.

-The experiment is divided into two parts.
-The first part compares the backbones of YOLOv2 and YOLOv8.
-The second part compares YOLOv2 and YOLOv8 detection models.
+The experiment compares the backbones of YOLOv2 and YOLOv8.
 The comparison is done by taking a baseline model and building it up until it matches the final model.
 The build-up is divided into steps, with each step adding a single or multiple design elements.

 _Imagenette2_ is used as a dataset for classification training.